HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/optional_install_new_search.md

 ### Common fields mapping for fallback

 Common field mappings are the default mappings for WCM, DAM, JCR, PORTAL, and PEOPLE in the `documentObject` parameter.
 You can find appropriate mappings for each field in this parameter.
 Use an empty string if none of the mappings apply.
-For more information about the `documentObject` parameter, see [Indexed documents]().
+For more information about the `documentObject` parameter, see [Indexed documents](https://help.hcl-software.com/digital-experience/9.5/latest/deployment/manage/container_configuration/configure_opensearch/architectural_overview/#indexed-documents){target="_blank"}.

 ```yaml
 commonFieldMappings: